oguzgelal/reclare/docs/Motivation.md

 </form>
 ```

-`login.ducks.js`
+`login.duck.js`:

-The module that manages the login process.
+This module that manages the login process.
 The first declaration awaits the `login_submitted` event, which validates the user input in its situation.
 If the user input is valid, it simply broadcasts the `on_request` event.
 Notice how it doesn't care about anything request related ?
 It is only interested in the outcome of the requests of type `login` via the `request_success` and `request_fail` events.
 Upon those events, it will either save user to the state and trigger a route change, or it will show an error message.

 ```javascript
 {